puppetlabs/vault-plugin-secrets-oauthapp/README.md

 ### `creds/:name`

-This path is for tokens to be obtained using the OAuth 2.0 authorization code and refresh token flows.
+This path is for tokens to be obtained using the OAuth 2.0 authorization code, refresh token, and device code flows.

 #### `GET` (`read`)